Part of Working in Harmony.

 On this page:

-- How to encode your analysis.
+- How to enter an analysis

-- Behind the scenes: more about how the app works along with our policy on improvements and data protection (we don’t keep any personal data).
+- Behind the scenes: more about how the app works

-How to encode your analysis
+How to enter an analysis

 - add a new part (e.g. press ‘i’ in MuseScore),